attiaa1/attiaa1/README.md

 ## About Me

 I'm a passionate Software Engineer with a background in Electrical Engineering.
-I completed my Master's in Electrical and Computer Engineering, specializing in Signal Processing.
-I love web development.
+I achieved my Master's in Electrical and Computer Engineering, specializing in Signal Processing.
+I love web development, and automating things!

-## Skills

-- **Full Stack Development**: Node.js
-- **Backend Development**: Python
-- **CI/CD**: Gitlab

 ## Contact Me